aungthurhahein/aungthurhahein.github.com/_posts/2015/2015-11-16-Bruce-Lee-Technique.md

 There are two types of coder; ones who plan, code, run and debug it after a milestone and ones who debug and test at small snippets.
 I am second type of coders who code,test and repeat the process.
 In this way, I believe "losing your mind in a pile of bugs" is reduced to a certain extent.

-Another aspect of categorizing technician and coder is by working and learning behaviour; "specialist or generalist?".
+Another aspect of categorizing technician and coder is by working and learning behavior; "specialist or generalist?".
 A specialist knows few things into a deep level of understanding.
 A generalist can capable of working with various technology and platform but knowledge on these subjects are limited.
 The first type of person is who knows a single powerful kick and the second type of guy is more like a person who can kick 10,000 different ways.
 In IT world, it's a controversial issue to judge whether one is better than another.
 Due to dynamic nature of the field, technology is evolving and a specialist needs to catch up and have to learn new things.
 As for generalists, it is still important to understand matter to a practical level.
 Knowing little is harmful than knowing nothing.

 ### Blow punches or Kicks